Matt Vierling Player Props: Tigers vs. Orioles

 Matt Vierling At The Plate

-- He has hit a home run in one of 20 games, and in 1.4% of his plate appearances.

-- Vierling has driven in a run in three games this year (15.0%), including one multiple-RBI game.
+- Vierling has driven in a run in three games this season (14.3%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.